Star Wars: Knights of the Old Republic: Star Wars Knights of the Old Republic II: The Sith Lords

 Star Wars Knights of the Old Republic II: The Sith Lords (KotOR II) is the second installment in the video game franchise.
 The game was released on the Xbox in North America on December 6, 2004, in Europe on February 11, 2005, and in Australia on February 15, 2005.
 The PC version was released in North America on February 8, 2005, and in Europe on February 11, 2005.
-Per request as to have time to deal with other matters, BioWare, the original developer, handed over the job to Obsidian Entertainment.
+BioWare declined to develop the sequel within the 14-to-16-month production period sought by LucasArts, and the project was instead given to the newly founded Obsidian Entertainment.

 In addition to technical changes – such as more combat animation and interface scaling – The Sith Lords includes several drastic changes from the original game's features.
 As mentioned earlier in the gameplay section, the player's actions now affect not only the player themselves but their teammates as well.
 The player can also teach some teammates the ways of the Jedi.
 The player also has more diversity when upgrading items, and can even create certain items, such as computer spikes and explosives, themselves.

 In a similar way the player's actions and alignment with the light or dark side affects their teammates (both a teammate's alignment and who teams with the player in the first place), gender is also a factor when it comes to companionships and gameplay in general.
 In addition the appearance (due to choices) also affects your teammates.
 For example, choosing a female character teams the player with Mical the Disciple, while being male teams the player with Brianna the Handmaiden.